| |

 Highlights of Solar and Geomagnetic Activity

-Earth-directed CMEs were observed in available LASCO imagery.
+other Earth-directed CMEs were identified in available coronagraph

 No proton events were observed at geosynchronous orbit.

-Geomagnetic field activity reached quiet to G1 (Minor) geomagnetic
+Geomagnetic field activity reached G1 (Minor) geomagnetic storm

 Forecast of Solar and Geomagnetic Activity

-Solar activity is expected to be at low levels, with a slight chance
+Solar activity is likely to be at low levels with a chance for

 No proton events are expected at geosynchronous orbit.